MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-ldap-connector-prepare-directory.md

   1. Enables the service account.
   1. Adds the service account to the AD LDS Administrators role.

-On the Windows Server virtual machine, you are using to test the LDAP connector run the script using Windows PowerShell with administrative privileges.
+On the Windows Server virtual machine, you're using to test the LDAP connector run the script using Windows PowerShell with administrative privileges.

 ### Grant the NETWORK SERVICE read permissions to the SSL certificate
 In order to enable SSL to work, you need to grant the NETWORK SERVICE read permissions to our newly created certificate.
 To grant permissions, use the following steps.